 Symptoms of Bloat in Pets

 A majority of the time, the onset of bloat is rather quick.
-Pay attention to the signs if your pet is trying to signal that his stomach hurts with the following:
+Pay attention to the signs of bloat if your pet is trying to signal that his stomach hurts with the following:

 - Pacing, acting restless